-The new values will be saved to the EEPROM when you next power the transceiver off, as usual.
+The new values will be saved to the EEPROM when you exit this test.

 RS-232 Echo Test

 Although not part of the serial test suite commands, there is a low-level RS-232 echo test available that can help identify serial port problems.
 To invoke this test, press and hold the DISPLAY/CONFIG button and power up the transceiver.
 Continue to hold the button until the display changes to show the message: